githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

 ![image](https://user-images.githubusercontent.com/25735209/112306850-45f48c80-8cc6-11eb-903a-f38713b0a062.png)

+:bookmark: The following instructions will take on the assumption that you will be completing the steps on the GitHub UI.
+Feel free to use the terminal or any other GUIs you are comfortable with.

+# Workflow 1: Steps to set up CI workflow

 **Workflow 1** will focus on creating a CI workflow for our [react app](react-app.md).
 At the end of this exercise we will learn -
 1. How to create a new CI workflow